realulim/Bornemisza-DS/README.md

 - nodes are monitored and taken in and out of service on the routing layer

 ## Provisioning
-- Infrastructure setup via masterless Salt
+- infrastructure setup via masterless Salt
 - download bootstrap script from Github
 - run bootstrap script locally, manually type in secrets during installation
 - SaltStack does the rest
-- self-healing and self-updating system by running Salt minion periodically
+- self-healing and self-updating system

 ## Requirements
 - Cloud Provider must support CentOS and private networks (e. g.
 Vultr, UpCloud)